cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 Any EClass used for an important number of instances should be inspected and a conscious decision should be made about whether it is best modeled as an EClass or as an EDatatype.
 Even with the [EMF Ultra Slim Diet](http://ed-merks.blogspot.fr/2009/01/emf-ultra-slim-diet.html) an EObject comes with an overhead, both in term of memory usage but even more importantly in the overhead framework code might induce (cross-referencers, change recorders..)

-Rule of thumb: if you have might have many instances which will be never referenced by other instance beside the containing one and you don't really need the indidual change notifications of each attribute of the EObject, then it's probably best to model it as an EDatatype.
+Rule of thumb: if you have many instances which will be never referenced by other instance beside the containing one and you don't really need the individual change notifications of each attribute of the EObject, then it's probably best to model it as an EDatatype.
 An EClass only having EAttributes and not EReferences is also a clear indication that this might be a good candidate for being an EDatatype.

 ___